sonus21/rqueue/README.md

 ---
 **Manual/Auto start of the container**

-Whenever container is refreshed then it can be started automatically or manully.
-Default behaviour is to start automatically, to change this behaviour set autostart to false.
+Whenever container is refreshed then it can be started automatically or manfully.
+Default behaviour is to start automatically, to change this behaviour set auto-start to false.

 ```java
 factory.setAutoStartup(false);